apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

     "property2": "value2",
 }
 ```
-Such information will be stored inside the '/available' znode (or 'available_readonline' in case of readonly bookie).
+Such information will be stored inside the '/REGISTRATIONPATH/available' znode (or /REGISTRATIONPATH/available/readonline' in case of readonly bookie).

-The rationale around this choice is that the client is watching over these znodes, in the future the client will read the endpoint information (BookieSocketAddress) from this node
+The rationale around this choice is that the client is already using these znodes in order to discover available bookies services.

-that is updated whenever the Bookie becomes available.
+It is possible that such endpoint information change during the lifetime of a Bookie, like after rebooting a machine and the machine gets a new network address.

-This about the case when you want to change the network address of the bookie: you reboot the Bookie machine with the new configuration and clients will connect to the new address.
+It is out of the scope of this proposal to change semantics of ledger metadata, in which we  are currently storing directly the network address of the bookies, but with this proposal we are preparing the way to have an indirection and separate the concept of Bookie ID from the Network address.
-This kind of change is out of the scope of the current proposal.

-Notable known keys will be:
+**Well known** keys will be:
+- **bookie.port**: the TCP port for the Bookie RPC interface
-- bookie.binary.url: bk://hostname:port - address of the main Bookie RPC interface
+- **bookie.host**: the TCP network hostname for the Bookie RPC interface
-- bookie.binary.tls.supported: true|false - information about the availability of TLS
+- **bookie.tls.enabled**: 'true' in case of TLS endpoint support
-- bookie.binary.auth.type: node|sasl - information about available authentication mechanism
-- bookie.admin.url: protocol://hostname:port - information about the HTTP endpoint
+- **bookie.http.port**: the TCP port for the HTTP Service, if enabled
-- bookie.metrics.url:  protocol://hostname:port/metrics - information about Metrics endpoint
+- **bookie.stats.provider**: the name of the Stats Provider
+- **bookie.autorecovery.enabled**: 'true' case of the presence of the auto recovery daemon
+- **bookie.auth.provider**: the name of the Authentication provider in use

+In the future we could also leverage this information from the PlacementPolicy, in order to select only bookies that publish a TLS endpoint or a particular authentication provider.

-Which kind of properties should be stored in BookieServiceInfo ?
+#### Which kind of properties should be stored in BookieServiceInfo ?

 We should store here only the minimal set of information useful to reach the bookie.
 For instance internal state of the Bookie should be exposed by the HTTP endpoint
-so having the *bookie.admin.url* is enough.
-Having information about authentication or security will be useful for PlacementPolicies or for readers in order to select bookies to use.
+so having the *bookie.http.port* is enough to know that the Bookie has an HTTP endpoint and how to reach it (up to 4.10 we can assume that the hostname is the same as the bookie.host).
-It is expected that these properties change when a bookie is restarted, like after a reconfiguration (change auth type, enable TLS).
+It is expected that these properties change when a bookie is restarted, like after a reconfiguration (change auth type, enable TLS, change network address).

-It is better not to expose the version of the Bookie in order not to open the way to protocol usage based on the Bookie version (it is better to implement 'feature detection' instead of using the version).
+It is better not to expose the version of the Bookie, if the client wants to use particular features of the Bookie this should be implemented on the protocol itself, not just by using the version.
+The version of the Bookie could be exposed on the HTTP endpoint.

 ### Proposed Changes